Paulina004/Gen-AI-Promp-Eng-Exercises/MY-REPORT.md

 * This study employs a structured comparison of multiple prompt engineering techniques, such as few-shot prompting and meta-prompting, for coming up with requirement analysis for a use case.
     * The example use case used in this study is as follows:
-        * "An AI-powered Discord chatbot to serve as a learning companion in a classroom.
+        > An AI-powered Discord chatbot to serve as a learning companion in a classroom.
 The bot will act as a study buddy by handling Q&A, explanations, and study tips.
 It should leverage natural language understanding and domain-specific knowledge to assist students.
-The bot must also be designed to prevent students from using it for cheating."
+The bot must also be designed to prevent students from using it for cheating.`
-* A ranking framework was used to systematically evaluate how different LLMs performed requirement analysis for this example use case.
-* The authors of this study explored the impact of model selection, parameter tuning, and prompt engineering strategies on the accuracy and reliability of requirement analysis outputs.

 #### Implications for Practice

 The implications of using LLMs for requirement analysis in the SDLC (software development lifecycle) are as follows:

-- **It will be easier to document requirements.** – LLMs can generate structured requirement documents quickly, reducing manual effort.
+- It will be easier to document requirements.
+    - LLMs can generate structured requirement documents quickly, reducing manual effort.
-- **It will optimize the requirement gathering process.** – Faster iterations and refinements can be made by leveraging automated suggestions.
+- It will optimize the requirement gathering process.
+    - Faster iterations and refinements can be made by leveraging automated suggestions.
-- **It will accelerate early-phase prototyping.** – Generated requirements can be used as a foundation for wireframes and system design.
+- It will accelerate early-phase prototyping.
+    – Generated requirements can be used as a foundation for wireframes and system design.
-- **It will reduce inconsistencies in requirement specifications.** – With the right prompting, LLMs can enforce structured formats and standardize terminology.
+- It will reduce inconsistencies in requirement specifications.
+    – With the right prompting, LLMs can enforce structured formats and standardize terminology.
-- **We will better understand gaps in functional and non-functional requirements.** – LLMs can prompt for missing elements, ensuring a comprehensive requirement set.
+- We will better understand gaps in functional and non-functional requirements.
+    – LLMs can prompt for missing elements, ensuring a comprehensive requirement set.

 ---

 # Research Method

-We are conducting an experimental study where different prompt engineering techniques are applied to LLMs tasked with performing requirement analysis for a study chatbot system.
+An experimental study was conducted where different prompt engineering techniques are applied to LLMs tasked with performing requirement analysis for a study chatbot system.
 Key aspects of the research method include:

 1. Testing a variety of LLMs across different configurations.
 2. Evaluating prompt engineering variations, including zero-shot, few-shot, and chain-of-thought prompting, using these models.